230701292-Sanjeev-Aditya/CS23432-SC/README.md

 ## What technologies are used for this project?

-This project is built with:
+This project is built with Tech Stack:

 - Vite
 - TypeScript